BGMwebdev/first-project/README.md

 - Wireframe fo the smartphone contact page:
 ![Wireframe events page smartphone](assets/wireframes/wireframe4%20mobile.png)

+---

 ### Design choices
 - I picked purple as the primary color of the website.
 Purple is associaded with wisdom, spirituality, truth, inspiration, imagination and also royalty.
 Purple is also a color Marleen likes a lot.
 I picked a contrasting color that would fit well and have a soft warm sense to it.
 For details I picked a light pink, which is often associated with femininity, self knowledge and creativity.
 As you will be able to read in the testing section, the contrast has been tested.
+- I wanted to keep the page minimalistic and clear.
+Less is more.
+No distractions from unnacessary features.

 ![Image to support color choice](assets/images/color-chart.png)

-The chart was found on [Pinterest](https://nl.pinterest.com/pin/213709944790337176/)
+- The chart was found on [Pinterest](https://nl.pinterest.com/pin/213709944790337176/)

 ![Image to support color choice](assets/images/color-choice.png)

-The color explanation was found on [Colors Explained](https://www.colorsexplained.com/color-purple-meaning-of-the-color-purple/)
+- The color explanation was found on [Colors Explained](https://www.colorsexplained.com/color-purple-meaning-of-the-color-purple/)

+---

 ### Features for the future
 - A testimonial section, or user story section, where users can read about or even view (video content) the experience of other users.
 This will add to reliablility of information.
 - A blog section where the user can read and relate to stories.
 This way a broader public can be reached.
+- a google maps for directions / location to the venue.

+---

 ### Languages used
 - This website makes use of two languages:
     - HTML for the frame
     - CSS for the styling of the page

+---

 ### Testing
 - Responsive design
     - This website is tested for responsive design through the use of different size settings in chrome dev-tools.
-    - Responsivity is also tested on http://ami.responsivedesign.is/ (see image at the top) and on https://www.responsinator.com/ where also different viewport sizes are presented.
+    - Responsivity is also tested on http://ami.responsivedesign.is/ (see image at the top of the page in the introduction) and on https://www.responsinator.com/ where also different viewport sizes are presented.

     ![image of responsivity on responsinator](assets/images/responsivity-responsinator.png)